VoxForge/develop/voxforge/simpleDM/README.md

 # Try it out

-Extract the github zip file to a directory, and execute one of the following
+Extract the github zip file to a directory, change directory to the simpleDM folder, and execute one of the following commands:
-command:

   Linux: